PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 He had calculated that first light would be the time when people realised he was missing.
 Now with the sun he could find north, latch onto a suitable trail, and follow this as far north as possible: right up to the Expansive Forest perhaps.

-But first, get as far away as possible.
-North.
 “”